amir-sabzi/MinesVPN/docs/issues_and_progress/README.md

 ## Meeting Tue 25 Jan
 ### Things that I've done so far:
 * Starting with the problems proposed in the last meeting, I could saturate both NICs with increasing packet size.
 However, I couldn't exactly reproduce their results.
-With only one core and packet_size = 128, I could increase rate about half of the figure in the MoonGen paper.
+With only one core and packet_size = 128, I could increase the rate by about half of the figure in the MoonGen paper.
 I tried to dedicate more cores to MoonGen with ``taskset`` but It did not work.
 Reproducing their result is not important for us in this section of the project but it might come in handy in the future.
-* I performed the first experiment with the 10G NIC on the leap-417.
-I used a simple lan cable to connect ports together. the results are represnted in the colab.
+* I performed the first experiment with the 10G NIC on leap-417.
+I used a simple LAN cable to connect ports. the results are represented in the collab.
-* I moved to the second experiment in which I tried to capture the time between transmission of two consequtive packets.
-It seems to work correctly but the wierd behavior is that majority of packets only have one nanosecond between two consequtive packets!
-I performed this experiment for four different rates=``100 1000 2000 4000`` and the histogram is available in the colab.
+* I moved to the second experiment in which I tried to capture the time between the transmission of two consecutive packets.
+It seems to work correctly but the weird behavior is that the majority of packets only have one nanosecond between two consecutive packets!
+I performed this experiment for four different rates=``100 1000 2000 4000`` and the histogram is available in the collab.
-* I started to look for the rate limiting functionalities of NICs.
+* I started to look for the rate-limiting functionalities of NICs.
 We discussed it with Aastha, and I tried to elaborate more on this but things are not clear to me.
 I should spend more time exploring code and documentation.

 ### Things that we should discuss in the meeting:
+* analyzing the figures, especially the second experiment.
+* Talking about the direction we want to pursue to find a way for the rate-limiting on the NIC.
+* Talking about the next step of the project and whether our results make sense considering our expectations.